BSides-Aarhus/BSides-Aarhus-Association/articles_of_association.md

 There is no personal liability of the members of the association for the obligations which rests with the association.

 # §10 Amendments
-The association's articles of association may be amended at the ordinary general meeting, but only if 3/5 or 4/6 of member votes cast for this.
+The association's articles of association may be amended at the ordinary general meeting, but only if 4/6 of member votes cast for this.

 # §11 Dissolving
 Dissolving of the association can only take place at an ordinary general assembly meeting followed by one extraordinary general assembly.

 * There must be at least six weeks and a maximum of eight weeks between the two general assemblies.
-* At least 3/5 or 4/6 of the voters present must vote.
+* At least 4/6 of the voters present must vote.
 * A written vote must always be made.

 In the event of dissolving, the assets of the association are given to charitable technology causes, which are decided during the dissolving general assembly.